 Description: The course presents cross-discipline exposure.
 Topical research, specialist knowledge, and sampling to identify the presence of pharmaceutical or agricultural agents from water locally are practiced.
 Cataloging, reporting, and presenting findings subject the student to meaningful and extensive exposure to scientific methods, troubleshooting, design, and execution of environmental science- based experiments.
-Offered Spring Semester, as needed.
+Offered Spring semester, annually and as needed.